BartonChenTW/swiss-building-tools/docs/intro.md

-# Swiss Address Tools Documentation
+# Swiss Building Tools Documentation

-Welcome to the Swiss Address Tools documentation!
+Welcome to the Swiss Building Tools documentation!
 This package provides tools for mapping Swiss addresses to EGID (Federal Building Identifier) using the GeoAdmin API.

 ## Overview

-Swiss Address Tools is a Python library that helps you:
+Swiss Building Tools is a Python library that helps you:

 - **Map Swiss postal addresses to EGID**: Convert addresses to Federal Building Identifiers
 - **Handle complex address formats**: Support for multiple house numbers (e.g., "10/12" or "10, 12")